Read Jiang Ziya in Ancient Chinese Fantasy Novel the Investiture of the Gods

 Masterpieces of Jiang Ziya in Chinese Military History

-It has six chapters that were written in the form of conversations among Jiang Ziya and Lord Ji Chang and Ji Fa, presents theories in regard to governance, warfare, weapon, arrangement & training of troops, military strategy, tactic, and organization, etc.
+It has six chapters that were written in the form of conversations among Jiang Ziya and Lord Ji Chang and Ji Fa, presents theories regarding governance, warfare, weapon, arrangement & training of troops, military strategy, tactic, and organization, etc.

-No one knows where did Jiang’s knowledge come from, as such an outstanding politician, the great teacher of kings of Zhou, exceptional commander, a remarkable scientist, and the founder of Chinese Military Strategy.
+No one knows where Jiang’s knowledge came from, as such an outstanding politician, the great teacher of kings of Zhou, exceptional commander, a remarkable scientist, and the founder of Chinese Military Strategy.

 Six Secret Strategic Teachings Written on Bamboo Slips, Unearthed from Yinqueshan Han Tomb (around 140 BC — 118 BC) — Shandong Museum

 Status of Jiang Ziya in Chinese Mythology and Culture

 In the novel "Investiture of the Gods” that was finished in the Ming Dynasty (1368 — 1644), Jiang Ziya was a talented person who spent decades practicing Taoism in the magical Mount Kunlun.